 - 2 medium tomatoes, chopped into cubes

-- In a medium skillet, heat one tablespoon of oil over medium-high heat, dry and season the steak on both sides, brown it 2 minutes per side, remove it to a plate, and let cool.
+- Heat one tablespoon of oil over medium-high heat in a medium skillet, dry and season the steak on both sides, brown it for 2 minutes per side, remove it to a plate, and let cool.

 - In the same pan, cook the onion without adding more oil, occasionally stirring for 5-8 minutes, until it is cooked and begins to brown.
 Add the corn and chopped tomatoes with their juice.
-Cook 5 minutes over medium heat, stirring occasionally.
+Cook for 5 minutes over medium heat, stirring occasionally.

-- Slice the meat against the direction of the muscle fibers so that it is tender and add the juices to the pan with the vegetables, stir and heat everything, try and adjust the seasoning.
+- Slice the meat against the direction of the muscle fibers so that it is tender, and add the juices to the pan with the vegetables, stir and heat everything, and try and adjust the seasoning.

 - Serve immediately with cooked potatoes or white rice.